eliasby/receiptify/README.md

 Receiptify is released under the [MIT](LICENSE) license.

-When contributing to Math Stylus, you can find the relevant license in the comments at the top of each file.
+When contributing to Receiptify, you can find the relevant license in the comments at the top of each file.